David Suzuki: Academic career

-Suzuki received his Bachelor of Arts degree in biology in 1958 from Amherst College in Massachusetts where he first developed an interest in genetics, and his Doctor of Philosophy degree in zoology from the University of Chicago in 1961.
-From 1961 to 1962, Suzuki worked at Oak Ridge National Laboratory.
+Suzuki received his Bachelor of Arts degree in biology in 1958 from Amherst College in Massachusetts, where he first developed an interest in genetics, and his Doctor of Philosophy degree in zoology from the University of Chicago in 1961.
+From 1961 to 1962, he worked at Oak Ridge National Laboratory.
 From 1962 to 1963, he was an assistant professor at the University of Alberta.
-He was a professor in the genetics department at the University of British Columbia for almost forty years, from 1963 until his retirement in 2001, and has since been professor emeritus at a university research institute.
+He was a professor in the genetics department at the University of British Columbia from 1963 until his retirement in 2001, and has since been professor emeritus at a university research institute.

 Early in his research career he studied genetics using the popular model organism Drosophila melanogaster (fruit flies).
 To be able to use his initials in naming any new genes he found, he studied dominant temperature-sensitive (DTS) phenotypes.
 He jokingly noted at a lecture at Johns Hopkins University that the only alternative subject was "(damn) tough skin."